 The difference between the carrying amount of accrued expenses and other payables disclosed in the statements of financial position and the amount disclosed in this note pertains to withholding and documentary stamp taxes that are not considered financial liabilities.

-Cash in banks and cash equivalents, accrued interest receivable, payable to fund manager and accrued expenses and other payables have short-term maturities, hence, their carrying amounts are considered their fair values.
+Cash in banks, due from brokers, accrued interest receivable, dividends receivable, accrued expenses and other payables, due to brokers and payable to fund manager have short-term maturities, hence, their carrying amounts are considered their fair values.